HomeBlog Green Accounting: Tracking Your Company’s Environmental Impact UK

 In the 21st century, just making profit is not sufficient for businesses.
 They need to be responsible towards the environment because not only customers but investors and regulators now want the same.
-This is where green accounting comes in.
-It helps you understand how your business activities have an impact on Mother Nature in the long run.
+Green accounting is the practice of measuring and reporting your business’s environmental impact alongside its financial performance.
+As customers, investors and UK regulators increasingly demand sustainability, green accounting gives businesses the data they need to make responsible decisions and remain competitive.

 What is Green Accounting?